This post may contain affiliate links. Please read our disclosure policy.

 Skillet chicken enchiladas are a cheesy, gooey favorite of ours.
-Seasoned chicken, black beans, green chilies, red enchilada sauce, and lots of cheese all come together to deliver a simple and delicious Mexican classic.
-This recipe uses a shortcut of canned enchilada sauce, making this an easy, fuss-free weeknight dinner!
+Seasoned chicken, black beans, green chilies, red enchilada sauce, and lots of cheese all come together to deliver a simple and delicious Mexican American classic in 20 minutes of active work!

 - Mexican blend of cheeses: I usually get prepackaged shredded 4-cheese Mexican blend but feel free to use your favorite cheddar cheeses.